PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't want a mace.
 I want a sword."

 "Of course you do.
 And once again, Boltac's has you covered!
 We've got short swords, long swords, broadswords,  rapiers, cutlasses, sabers, scimitars, shishkas, and slabas -- and I did I mention the finest selection of Daggers of quality, this side of the mountains.
 While it's true that most of our blades have never been tested in battle, this is in keeping with our philosophy of passing the savings and the glory on to you."

-"Well, uh, I'm afraid."
+"Well, uh, I'm afraid..."

 "Afraid?
 A big strapping lad like you?
 Don't be ridiculous.
 Why, after you've been properly outfitted by Uncle Boltac, you'll have nothing to fear in this world.
 You'll be able to take on a Dragon with one hand and an OwlBear with the other.
-And therein lies the value of quality equipment. "
+And therein lies the value of quality equipment."

-"No, it's just that, I'm afraid that those beautiful swords," his eyes grew wide as he looked at them, "are all too expensive for me"
+"No, it's just that, I'm afraid that those beautiful swords," his eyes grew wide as he looked at them, "are all too expensive for me."

+The smile drained from Boltac's face, but he continued as if he hadn't just been kicked in the wallet.
 "Don't be silly.
 At Boltac's we have equipment to fit every budget."
-Boltac kicked a bucket of swords next the counter.
+He kicked a bucket of swords next the counter.
 "Have a look at our discount bucket."

 "This sword still has blood on it!"

-"That' s how you know that it works!
+"That's how you know that it works!
 A gold piece gets you the pick of the barrel."

 "A gold piece?" said the lad, looking concerned.

 "Well," said Boltac, who was starting to get a very bad feeling about the entire transaction, "At Boltac's there's always room to negotiate.
-But try a few, see how you like the balance.
+But try a few, see how you like the balance.""

 "I've been trying to save money to buy a sword, sir.
 Scrounging for herbs, seeing if anyone needs rats killed.
 But no one needs rats killed.
 And the countryside is bare for miles around…" He trailed off.